TonyAshworth/emily-cookbook/src/posts/cranberry-boston-butt.md

 title: Cranberry Boston Butt
 date:
 tags:
-- Crock Pot
+- crock pot
-- Dump and Go
+- dump and go
-- Pork
+- pork
 description: 'This is so flavorful, and feeds plenty depending on the size of your butt - heh. '